 Unlocking Your Child's Potential

-Our team of pediatric Physical Therapists, Occupational Therapists and Speech and Language Pathologists have expertise helping children with all disabilities and diagnoses (not just Cerebral Palsy) that impact their quality of life.
+Our team of pediatric Physical Therapists, Occupational Therapists and Speech and Language Pathologists have expertise helping children with all disabilities and diagnoses that impact their quality of life.
 Our team also works with families who may just need a little extra help.
 Whether a child is a picky when eating, walks late or is having difficulty with paying attention, our therapists can change your child’s frustration to motivation.

 Our therapy clinic has several specialized programs such as a Feeding Clinic, Life Skills Group, Early Intervention Therapy for Infants and Toddlers, Assistive Technology Program, Augmentative and Alternative Communication Program and Attention and Learning Program.
 Our therapy teams are experts in Sensory Integration, Torticollis Management, Sensory Feeding, Childhood Speech Apraxia, Early Intervention Therapy, Speech Articulation and more.